The endocannabinoid system – What is it? What does it do?

 The Endocannabinoid System

-The Discovery of CB1 & CB2 Receptors
+The Discovery of the ECS, CB1 and CB2 Receptors

 The ECS was first discovered in the 1990s by researchers Dr. Raphael Mechoulam and Dr. William Devane.
 They were studying the effects of the psychotropic compound tetrahydrocannabinol (THC) in marijuana when they discovered the presence of a specific receptor in the brain and immune system that binds to THC.
 This receptor, known as the CB1 receptor, is activated by THC and other compounds found in marijuana, such as cannabidiol (CBD).

-Further research led to the discovery of a second receptor, known as the CB2 receptor, which is primarily found in the immune system.
-The discovery of these receptors led to the identification of the body’s own compounds that bind to them, known as endocannabinoids.
 The two main endocannabinoids identified so far are anandamide and 2-arachidonoylglycerol (2-AG).
 However, more in-depth study into these receptors could help us understand better as to what exactly does CBD do to you and the role it plays along with many other cannabinoids in relation to our endocannabinoid system.

 The role of the endocannabinoid system